-We suspended the Campus day program, Unicorn day program, and Unicorn workshop effective 5:00 pm on Monday, March 16, 2020.
+We suspended the Free To Be Day Activity Program on the MRDC Campus, Unicorn day program, and Unicorn workshop effective 5:00 pm on Monday, March 16, 2020.
 This action impacted 177 clients on campus and 320 clients at Unicorn and was intended to allow them to “shelter in place” where they live to avoid spreading the virus.
 The Texas Health & Human Services Commission essentially mandated our action state-wide 2 days later.

 At the same time, we began to operate our 5 campus homes and 20 community homes under a 7/24/365 “shelter in place” which requires substantially more staff.
 The staff displaced in our Day Program suspension were all offered full time employment opportunities to work in the residential programs which substantially increases the cost of operating the residential programs by about$100,000 per month.
 However, this has allowed us not to lay off or furlough any of our 45 employees affected by the program suspensions.